N3siOS/Nesios-Better-Addon/README.md

 - add better on/off visibility on lever.
 - Change hopper model uv mapping and add arrow in inside texture.
 - Rework shadows entity texture.
+- Change chest and trapped chest texture.
 - Change shield model.
 - Redesign book and enchanted book texture.
 - Fix pixel in smoker bottom texture.
-- 3D model for mushroom and fungus.(in test)
+- 3D model for mushroom and fungus.
-- Add 3d model for torch.
+- Add 3d model for torch, soul torch and redstone torch.

-### To-do
+- Redesign redstone torch texture.
+- Removal of ashes under the campfire off.
+- Rework bone meal texture.
+- Add opacity to tripwire texture.
+- Change cobblestone texture to desaturate deepslate top texture.

-- Add trapdoor side texture.(in progress)
+- Add trapdoor side texture and rework gui position and scale.
-- Colors for rune effect enchanting table.
-- Rework GUI.(in progress)
-- Rework a kelps design.
-- Rework cactus design
-- short tall grass and tall sea grass
+- Additions of a tree on sweet berries bush.

 ### Compatibility

 This pack is designed to be used in vanilla all modifications are fully compatible with optifine and sodium.

-### Project tracking

 ### License